NixOS/nix.dev/source/tutorials/nix-language.md

 As with any programming language, the required amount of Nix language code closely matches the complexity of the problem it is supposed to solve, and reflects how well the problem – and its solution – is understood.

-Building software is a complex undertaking, and the Nix package manager both exposes and allows managing this complexity with the Nix language.
+Building software is a complex undertaking, and Nix both exposes and allows managing this complexity with the Nix language.

 The purpose of the Nix language is to create *build tasks*: precise descriptions of how contents of existing files are used to derive new files.

 :::{important}
-A build task in the Nix package manager is called *derivation*.
+A build task in Nix is called *derivation*.
 :::

 The Nix language has only few basic constructs which can be combined arbitrarily: